How to set up product filters, analytics, smart search, and the rest of what FilterKit Pro does for your WooCommerce store.

 If only 2 products in a category have a "Material" attribute, showing a Material filter there is pointless.
 Set a minimum (say, 5) and the filter hides itself automatically on pages with too few matching products.

-This is one of FilterKit Pro's most important features if your store sells variable products — products with size/color combinations.
+This is one of the most important features if your store sells variable products, products with size and color combinations.

 With variation-aware filtering, the plugin checks your actual product variations.
-If a product doesn't come in Red + XL, it won't appear in results.
+If a product does not come in Red + XL, it will not show up in results.
 Customers only see products they can actually buy.

 When filters return zero products, most stores show "No products found."
 The customer leaves.
 FilterKit Pro does three things instead: